cjoakim/azure-cosmos-db-event-driven-app/README.md

 It will read the **data/world-airports-50.json** file in this repo and write each airport as a document to your Cosmos DB container.
+It logs both the Airport as read from the file, and also the resulting Cosmos DB response document.

 The Azure Function should be triggered by these new documents.

 ### Service Bus Consumer